 - Bacon - 8 slices

-- Make smoky paprika aioli - (If prepping right before cooking, get the bacon cooking before continuing with prep.)
+- Make smoky paprika aioli - (If prepping right before cooking, get oven heating before continuing with prep.)
 Whisk together mayonnaise, hot sauce, and paprika.
 (Can be done up to 5 days ahead)

-- English muffins (if using) - Slice in half (if not pre-sliced).
+- English muffins - Slice in half (if not pre-sliced).

 - Eggs - Crack each egg into a small ramekin or teacup.
 (Don’t skip this step as it will help you to transfer all the eggs to hot water quickly so they cook evenly.)

-- If cooking on the stovetop: Heat a griddle or skillet over medium heat.
+- Next, heat a griddle or large skillet over medium heat.
 Add bacon in a single layer and cook on both sides until crisp, ~8 minutes total.
+Set aside.

-- Gently tip each egg into the simmering water so that none are touching.
+- Return to the pan of simmering water and gently tip each egg into the water so that none are touching.

 - Simmer eggs to your desired degree of doneness - for cooked whites and soft yolks this should take 4 to 5 minutes (if unsure, remove one of the eggs and test it).

-- Use a slotted spoon to transfer eggs to paper towel.
+- Use a slotted spoon to transfer eggs to paper towel-lined plate.

-- Toss arugula with olive oil and some black pepper.
+- Toss arugula with olive oil (portion for Benedict), lemon juice, and some black pepper.

-- Assemble Eggs Benedict by topping English muffins / toast with aioli, arugula, bacon (break the slices in half if needed), and then eggs.
+- Assemble Eggs Benedict by topping English muffins with aioli, arugula, bacon (break the slices in half if needed), and then eggs.

 - Season eggs with some salt and pepper.
-Serve Eggs Benedict with stone fruit on the side.
+Serve Eggs Benedict with roasted sweet potatoes on the side and any extra aioli for dipping.
 Enjoy!